 The name I answer to is Matt Hughes.
 I write fantasy and suspense fiction.
 To keep the two genres separate, I now use my full name, Matthew Hughes, for fantasy, and the shorter form for the crime stuff.
 I also write media tie-ins as Hugh Matthews.

-“Sleeper,” the second episode in the serialized novel, The Kaslo Chronicles, is now available for free reading online at Lightspeed Magazine.
+“A Hole in the World,” the latest installment of the serialized novel, The Kaslo Chronicles, is now available for a free read at Lightspeed Magazine’s site.

 Magic now rules the universe and hardboiled confidential operative Erm Kaslo, henchman to the proto-wizard Diomedo Obron, returns from a mission to the underworld to find that a flood of strange creatures have carried off the survivors of civilization’s collapse who had taken shelter at Obron’s castle.

 You can read the preceding chapters in Lightspeed‘s archives.

 I’ve just gone through the copy edit for “Of Whimsies and Noubles,” the third Luff Imbry novella in a limited edition series from PS Publishing, the highly regarded UK small press run by Pete and Nicky Crowther.
 With any luck, there will be copies available in time for a launch at WorldCon (LonCon) in mid-August.

 A reminder: tomorrow Amazon.com and Amazon.ca will put all three of the To Hell and Back ebooks on sale for $0.99 each as a Kindle daily deal.

 “A Hole in the World,” the latest chapter in the serialized novel, The Kaslo Chronicles, is now available in Lightspeedmagazine.
 If you can’t wait to read it, you can purchase the whole magazine now as an ebook, which gets you fiction by Gene Wolfe, Jo Walton, Howard Waldrop, Theodora Goss, and other classy writers.